johnzxcvbnm/Adi/unit_4/w10d01/instructor_notes/2_INTRO_TO_RAILS_INDEX.md

 # think of this as get('/people', { :to => 'people#index' })
 ```

 This says that whenever a user visits `/people`, use the `People` controller and use the `index` "action" (or method).
+We may need to code out a bit more for it to all make sense.

 ## Create a controller

+**Important**: Rails is Convention over Configuration - you must be very precise in your naming of things in the Rails way or else stuff just won't work.

 Our configured route says to use a `People` controller, but we don't have that yet.
 Let's create it!

 Create a file `app/controllers/people_controller.rb`

-Let's create a PeopleController class that's going to inherit from the `ApplicationController`
+Let's create a `PeopleController` class that's going to inherit from the `ApplicationController`

 ```ruby
 class PeopleController < ApplicationController